sl2902/credit_churn_prediction/README.md

 ## CI/CD

-1. A git pull will trigger the CI pipeline; it does the following:
+1. A pull request will trigger the CI pipeline; it does the following:

    - Prepares the environment and install the dependencies
    - Runs the unit tests